PeterScott/streql/README.rst

 This module offers a single function, ``equals(x, y)``, which takes two strings ``x`` and ``y`` and returns ``True`` if they are equal, and ``False`` if they are not.
 The time this function takes does not depend on what specific bytes are in these strings.

-Technically, this should work for any object that supports the read-only buffer interface, so it should also work for arrays.
+Strings are encoded with UTF-8 before being compared.
+This works on both Unicode and byte strings, in Python 2 and 3.

 The module is written in C, for speed and predictability.
 The license is Apache 2.0.